christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 * Caveats
 	* Jobs that require a large number of cores/memory (>8 cores and/or >48 GB RAM) can spend a long time languishing in the queue.
 Sometimes it's faster to reduce memory requirements by looping instead of parallelizing.
-	* And when a script generates large intermediate files (e.g. STAR), available disk space can become a limiting factor.
+	* When a script generates large intermediate files (e.g. STAR), available disk space can become a limiting factor.
 Then it may be worthwhile to limit the number of jobs allowed to run from a job array at a time.

 ### Sample script header